CaTs-CBNU/2025-1_AI_Tutorial/2025046018_김래현_/README.md

 4. use "git commit -m "message"
 5. use "git push origin main"

-if you read this file, erase this comments and use git bash for now!
+if you read this file, erase this comments and use git bash from now!